msu-csc232-sp22/lectures/actions.md

 - **Read** C++ Interlude 1
 - **Introduce** yourself in the `Introductions` channel on Microsoft Teams
 - **Familiarize** yourself with the Class Notebook in Microsoft OneNote

+### Notable Events

+- Labs meeting during the first week of classes!